Contents

 Other Tips

-• If you need extra sound control, it is possible to run two Paradox Performance Mufflers in-line with no significant loss of flow.
+- If you need extra sound control, it is possible to run two Paradox Performance Mufflers in-line (one after the other on the same pipe) with no significant loss of flow.
 Resonators can help absorb sound in the same way.
+Note that this tip is not referring to side-by-side "duals"- it's referring to two mufflers on the same pipe, one after another.

 Disclaimer